vivekkumarrathour/finance-dashboard/README.md

-# Finance Dashboard
+# Finance Dashboard (Assignment Project)

-A simple and responsive finance dashboard built using **React, Vite, Tailwind CSS, and Recharts**.
+This project was built as part of a **Frontend Developer Intern assessment**.
-This project helped me understand how to design frontend applications, manage state, and work with data visualization.
+The goal was to design and develop a clean, interactive dashboard to track and understand financial activity.

 ---

 ## 📌 Overview

-This dashboard allows users to:
+The application allows users to:

-* View their financial summary
+* View overall financial summary
 * Explore transactions
 * Understand spending patterns

-The project is built using mock data and focuses mainly on frontend development.
+It is a frontend-only project built using mock data.

 ---

 ## ✨ Features

-### Dashboard
+### Dashboard Overview

-* Total Balance, Income, and Expenses cards
+* Summary cards for Balance, Income, and Expenses
-* Chart showing income vs expenses over time
+* Time-based chart (income vs expenses trend)
-* Category-wise spending breakdown
+* Category-based chart (spending breakdown)

 ### Transactions

-* List of transactions with:
+* Transaction list with:

   * Date
   * Amount
   * Category
   * Type
-* Search, filter, and sorting options
+* Search, filter, and sorting functionality

 ### Role-Based UI